richorama/richorama.github.io/_posts/2018-05-01-lego-house.md

 ## Initial Impressions

 The first thing that struck me is how quiet it was.
-Lots of busy children were busy concentrating on things they were building.
+Children were busy concentrating on things they were building.
 The atmosphere was more like a museum.

 At the huge tray full of Duplo we were confronted by the only rule I saw all day "please take your shoes off before you get in the lego".